 The Sonoma Valley Groundwater Sustainability Agency (GSA) was funded by contributions from member agencies until June 30, 2022.
 On July 25, 2022 the Board of Directors of the Sonoma Valley Groundwater Sustainability Agency (GSA) approved an ordinance authorizing the adoption of a groundwater sustainability fee.
 The fee is assessed on all groundwater users in the Sonoma Valley.

 The GSA Board of Directors must adopt its fiscal year budget 60 days before the end of the preceding fiscal year.
-Since the fiscal year begins July 1 and ends June 30, the Board must adopt the next year’s budget by May 1 of each year.
-The GSA maintains strict accountability of all funds and reports all receipts and disbursements on a quarterly basis.
+The GSA maintains strict accountability of all funds and reports all receipts and disbursements on a bi-monthly basis.
 A certified public accountant audits the GSA annually.

 Rate and Fee Study

 The Sonoma Valley Groundwater Sustainability Agency was originally funded by its member agencies.
 In 2017, the GSA initiated a rate and fee study to explore other funding options.
 After receiving community input and initial feedback from the rate and fee consultants, the Board opted to complete the rate and fee study but to continue funding the GSA with member agency contributions through June 2022.